-EUROPEAN LEGISLATION ON CHEMICALS
+EUROPEAN LEGISLATION ON BPA

 In the European Union, the manufacture and use of chemical substances – including Bisphenol A (BPA) – must comply with a comprehensive legislative framework.

 The European Union has one of the most comprehensive regulatory frameworks on chemicals in the world.
 This section highlights some of the main regulations on BPA in Europe.
 For more information, please refer to our resource hub.

 REACH is the Regulation on Registration, Evaluation, Authorisation and Restriction of Chemicals and constitutes the framework legislation on chemicals in the EU (Regulation (EC) No 1907/2006).

 The main aim of REACH is to improve the protection of human health and the environment from risks that may be posed by chemical substances, while enhancing innovation and competitiveness of the EU chemicals industry.
 This is done by the four processes of REACH, namely the registration, evaluation, authorisation and restriction of chemicals.

 All chemical substances on the EU market have to be registered under REACH.
 To register a substance, manufacturers have to provide a comprehensive dataset containing hazard information and, where relevant, an assessment of the risks that the use of the substance may pose and how these should be controlled.

 Bisphenol A was amongst the first substances to be registered under REACH.
 The first registration dossier was submitted in March 2011 and has been regularly updated since then.
 The registration dossier of the substance has been jointly prepared by European manufacturers and importers of the substance and can be found here.